Current LIT Fellows

 Caitlin Murphy Brust | Department of Philosophy

-For her LIT Fellowship Project, she will be collaborating with Sydney Jordan and Bendix Kemmann to create accessible and sustainable online pedagogical resources for teaching assistants in the Philosophy Department.
+For her LIT Fellowship Project, she will be collaborating with Bendix Kemmann to create accessible and sustainable online pedagogical resources for teaching assistants in the Philosophy Department.

 Callan Monette | Department of Bioengineering

-Callan Monette (she/her/hers) is a fourth-year Ph.D. candidate in Bioengineering.
+Callan Monette (she/her/hers) is a Ph.D. candidate in Bioengineering.
 She works in the Fan Yang Lab developing tissue-engineered 3D cancer models.
 Within and beyond the lab, she is passionate about science education, outreach, and communication.
 Callan believes that communicating science in an accessible and equitable way is an essential skill and responsibility for every scientist, and she is committed to building these skills and creating training opportunities for scientists and engineers at every experience level to practice and value inclusive pedagogy.
-In addition to her work with LIT, Callan is a graduate teaching consultant with the Center for Teaching and Learning, a co-coordinator of the Bioengineering TA program, and a member of the American Society for Engineering Education (ASEE) Stanford Chapter.
+In addition to her work with LIT, Callan is a graduate teaching consultant with the Center for Teaching and Learning and a co-coordinator of the Bioengineering TA program.

 Andrew Perley | Department of Bioengineering

-This year, as a LIT fellow, Andrew will serve as co-coordinator for the Bioengineering TA program and co-instructor for Bioengineering’s inclusive pedagogy class (BioE296).
+As a LIT fellow Andrew serves as co-coordinator for the Bioengineering TA program and co-instructor for Bioengineering’s inclusive pedagogy class (BioE296).